mikegagnon/tic-tac-toe/README.md

                 // necessary so that when we call
                 // childGame.makeMove(row, col) it doesn't modify
-                // the game state of the parent. var childGame = this.ticTacToe.deepCopy();
+                // the game state of the parent.
+                //
+                // See your instructor for a discussion of
+                // deep copies.
+                var childGame = this.ticTacToe.deepCopy();

                 var move = childGame.makeMove(row, col);